Lesha-spr/react-validation/README.md

 # react-validation

-Component to simple form validation for react components.
-It uses [Controlled Components](https://facebook.github.io/react/docs/forms.html#controlled-components) approach for validation.
+Component to provide simple form validation for React components.
+It uses the [Controlled Components](https://facebook.github.io/react/docs/forms.html#controlled-components) approach for validation.

 It is not easy to validate forms with React.
 The reason is a one-way data flow style.
-In this case we can't affect forms from the inputs in easy way.
+In this case we can't affect forms from the inputs in an easy way.
-React-validation provides several components which are 'connected' to form via input's method attached by Form component.
+React-validation provides several components which are 'connected' to the form via the input's method attached by the Form component.

 ### [DEMO](http://lesha-spr.github.io/react-validation/)

 It is just a validation and doesn't provide any model or something similar.
 You can use FormData or something like [form-serialize](https://www.npmjs.com/package/form-serialize) to get form data.

-##### NOTE: Be aware to always pass ```name``` prop.
+##### NOTE: Always pass the ```name``` prop.
 It is required.

 Additional markup is allowed inside the Validation.Form markup.

-Any additional props (such event handlers) can also be passed to components.
+Any additional props (such as event handlers) can also be passed to components.

 If you find any bug or error, please feel free to raise an issue.
 Pull requests are also welcome.